manjunathh-xyz/kexra/README.md

 Try Kexra in your browser: https://studio.kexra.dev

-Kexra Studio is a web-based IDE with:
+Kexra Studio is a VS Code–like web IDE with:
-- Code editor with syntax highlighting
+- Monaco Editor with full syntax highlighting
+- Sidebar explorer for examples
-- Run and debug capabilities
+- Bottom panels for output, errors, and traces
-- Execution tracing
-- Interactive REPL
+- Interactive REPL with command history
-- Pre-built examples
+- Keyboard shortcuts and command palette
+- Dark theme and modern UI

 ## ✨ Features